Overbrd/my-drupal-11.2.4-site/README.md

 ## Once WSL2 and Ubuntu are Installed

-1. Verify that you have an Ubuntu distro set as the default by running:
+1. Verify that you have an Ubuntu distro set as the default by running (in Ubuntu Terminal):

 ```wsl.exe -l -v```